scipio523/PythonProjects/README.md

 # PythonProjects

 Welcome!
 These are some of my personal Python projects.
-Note that you will need the usual data science libraries to run most of these (e.g. pandas, numpy, sklearn, matplotlib, etc).
+Note that you will need the usual data science libraries to run most of these (pandas, numpy, sklearn, matplotlib, etc).

 Project Descriptions:
 * 13f Scraper > Scrapes 13f filings from the edgar website using BeautifulSoup.